hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-dns-domain-tpl admin example.com child-ns yes

-The function for changing the template of records.
+This function for changing the template of records.
 By updating old records will be removed and new records will be generated in accordance with parameters of new template.

 *******************************************************************